 Or, consider going to a consignment shop or thrift shop to outfit your family for Easter.
 If you haven’t shopped at a consignment or thrift shop lately, you’ll be amazed at big brand names that are available.
 Plus, you’ll be doing something great for the planet by giving these clothing items new life and keeping them out of the local landfill.
 As an added bonus, you’ll save a ton of money.

 Easter offers many opportunities to go greener this year.
-These are a few of the top ideas to consider for greening your Easter festivities.
 Another consideration is travel.
 If you’re flying home for Easter, consider purchasing carbon offsets to reduce your carbon footprint.
 If driving, consider traveling in hybrid vehicles.

 Another thing you could consider to reduce your carbon footprint while traveling is to pack your own food, drinks, and snacks.
 This will help to reduce the waste associated with fast food and convenience store snacks so many people rely on while traveling.
 It only takes a little extra time to prepare, and gives you healthier, greener food while you’re on the go.
 When you know where your food comes from you can be confident that your food is a good choice for the planet.

 It’s not the giant leaps from one or two corporations that are having the biggest impact on global warming.
 It’s the small steps ordinary people make each and every day to live greener lives that is.
-The decision to make this Easter a little greener by using the advice above may not sound like a big deal, but the planet feels otherwise about it.
+We hope you will make this Easter a little greener and try some of the environmentally-friendly tips above.
+Enjoy!